felipecarrillo100/ria-toolbox/README.md

 The original source code is located in the `src` folder.
 Feel free to create a branch and modify it to suit your specific requirements.
 Make the changes you need and run the build script to generate the libs folder.

-### Upgrading to a New LuciadRIA Version?
+### Upgrading to a LuciadRIA Toolbox Version?

-If a new version of LuciadRIA is released and you wish to use the latest Toolkit, follow these steps:
+If a new version of LuciadRIA is released and you wish to use the latest Toolbox, follow these steps:

 1. **Create a Branch**: Start by branching this repository to keep your customizations separate.
 2. **Update Source**: Replace the entire contents of the `src` folder with the new official LuciadRIA toolbox libraries.